AmoebeLabs/swiss-army-knife-card-manual/docs/start/installation.md

 # The user templates are created by the user, and won't be updated
 # with a new release.
 If changes are required, then the user has to
-# upate the template configuration files.
+# update the template configuration files.
 sak_user_templates:
   !include lovelace/sak_templates/sak_templates.yaml